 Each year CHI organizes a number of informal colloquia or reading groups, bringing together interested faculty, fellows, and graduate students around topics of interest.
-Colloquia usually meet 6-7 times a semester, with reading arranged in advance.
+Colloquia meet a few times a semester, with reading arranged in advance.
 To join a colloquium please contact its organizer.

 “Archives, Power and Information” (Spring semester, Pamela Vanhaitsma)